-Kidney & Liver Detox is a bioactive carbon product that supports kidney and liver function.
+Kidney & Liver Detox is a bioactive carbon product that supports the drainage pathways.
 This product contains N-Acetyl Cysteine (NAC), Milk Thistle, Parsley Gynostemma, Collinsonia Root, Beet Root, Marshmallow Root.
 This combination of nutrients supports drainage and immune function in the kidneys and liver.
-Kidney & Liver Detox can be helpful for kidney problems.

 The kidneys are one of the most hard-working organ systems in the body.
 The main role of the kidneys is to filter out and excrete waste products from the blood, maintaining fluid and electrolyte balance.